wlina2511/mb_technical-test_back/README.md

 - the third one tells us that the view we will use to retrieve the players has been initialized correctly

 You are then good to go !
-Each time a player will be added/deleted/updated, you will be notified in the console and also displayed with the full database.
+Each time a player will be added/deleted/updated, you will be notified in the console and also displayed the full database.

 Have fun !